 Choosing & Hanging Dining Room Chandeliers

-Any dining room can benefit from a stunning chandelier, whether it’s a small breakfast nook or a formal dining room.
+It’s amazing how dining room chandeliers can completely change the look of a space when you invest in one that makes a big visual statement.
+Any dining room can benefit from a stunning designer chandelier, whether it’s a small breakfast nook or a formal dining room.

 When choosing and hanging a dining room fixture, keep these five tips in mind:

 Choose a chandelier that appeals to your decor style, not one solely for resale (unless of course, you’re staging your home for sale).
 A dining room chandelier is an easy fixture to replace and something you can take with you if and when you move.

 It’s perfectly fine to mix styles: industrial, coastal, contemporary, they all work with traditional furniture and vice versa.

 When selecting lighting for a dining room table, it’s more important to size the chandelier to the dining table rather than the room.
 A good rule of thumb is to make sure your chandelier is one half to two thirds the width of the table.

 A chandelier that is too small for the dining area can look out of place and has little impact.

 For the proper hanging height, the bottom of the chandelier should be 28″ – 34″ above the table.
 It should be low enough to create a focal point in the dining area, but high enough not to interfere with conversation.

 Your chandelier does not have to be the main source of lighting in the dining room.
 Wall sconces, lamps, or other overhead lighting should also be part of the lighting design plan.

 Lastly, they don’t need to match, merely complement each other.